Appealing Planning Decisions

 Appeal Against the Decision of the Subdivision Authority

-Appeals will be heard by either the Subdivision and Development Appeal Board (SDAB) or the Municipal Government Board (MGB).
+Appeals will be heard by either the Subdivision and Development Appeal Board (SDAB) or the Land and Property Rights Tribunal (LPRT).
 These boards are independent and impartial quasi-judicial boards that have been established under the Municipal Government Act to make decisions about land planning matters.

 The Board will hear from the Subdivision Authority, the appellant, and other parties affected by the decision of the Subdivision Authority.
 If you are not the applicant, the Board may ask you to prove that you are affected by the Subdivision Authority's decision before it allows you to make a presentation.